Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Experiments

 \subsection{Benefits of SciML Pretraining}

-As the core of our SciML foundation model is the joint pretraining on diverse PDE simulations (Section~\ref{multiphysics_pretrainin}), it is critical to demonstrate the benefits of the domain knowledge from multiphysics.
-We provide our analysis below and identify two benefits.
+As the core of our SciML foundation model is the joint pretraining on diverse PDE simulations (Section~\ref{multiphysics_pretrainin}), it is critical to study and verify the true benefits of the domain knowledge from multiphysics pretraining.

+To compare different PDE sources, we also pretrain another SciML model on the Maxwell equations, which govern electromagnetic waves and largely differ from the Navier-Stokes equations of ScalarFlow\footnote{Simulation settings for Maxwell are in Section~\ref{pdes}.}.